olincollege/illuminatimap/README.md

 }
 ```

+This dictionary is then stored in a .pkl file, which can be retrieved with `data = pickle.load(open('data/filename.pkl','rb')`.
+The name of the file is changed depending on user input; see section [get_data.py](#get_datapy) for more info.

 To use the script, you can run it from the command line.

-`python get_data.py -h`

-will display the instructions for it, which are as follows:
+`python get_data.py -h` will display the instructions for it, which are as follows:

 ```
 usage: get_data.py [-h] [-c CATEGORY] [-r RATE_LIMIT] [-w RATE_LIMIT_WAIT] filename